Mark Pinter: Directing

 Pinter made his directorial debut in 2003 when he directed the world premiere of Jonathan Bell's Portraits at the Union Square Theatre in New York.
 The play starred Roberta Maxwell and Dana Reeve.

 Personal life

-Pinter has six children.
+Pinter has six biological children and three step-children.
 His daughter, Siri, is married to television and radio host Carson Daly.
 Pinter was married to fellow soap opera star Colleen Zenk from 1986 to 2010.
-In 2017, he married communication and marketing strategist Jenie Dahlmann.
-They reside in San Diego.
+In 2017, he married Jenie Dahlmann who serves as co-CEO and Chief Marketing and Communications officer for Overture Center for the Arts in Madison, WI.
+They reside in Madison.